itsnayabsd/website/_drafts/financial-freedom.md

 * [Aditya Birla Capital Mutual funds](https://mutualfund.adityabirlacapital.com/)

 ## Where I will invest next
+This is the order in which I will invest next.

+**Fixed Deposits** - I do not have any right now.
+Befor investing, what's the relation between repo rate and fixed deposits?
+When banks give high interest rates on FDs?

 **VPF** - I would like to double (may be triple) my contribution towards my EPF next year.

 I will continue to invest in VPF until I have good knowledge on other better investment options.